pmem/vmemcache/doc/vmemcache.md

 # DESCRIPTION #

-**libvmemcache** is a volatile key-value store optimized for operating on NVDIMM based space, although it can work with any filesystem, be it stored in memory (tmpfs) or, less performant, on some kind of a disk.
+**libvmemcache** is a volatile key-value store optimized for operating on NVDIMM based space, although it can work with any filesystem, stored in memory (tmpfs) or, less performant, on some kind of a disk.

 ##### Creation #####